-Maintain a general, healthy diet with a variety of fruits & veggies
+- Maintain a general, healthy diet with a variety of fruits and veggies.

-Along with nutrition, you can also by mindful of lifestyle habits to help support health and immunity!
+Along with nutrition, you can also be mindful of lifestyle habits to help support health and immunity!
 In order to decrease your exposure to germs and reduce your risk of infection/illness:

 - Wash your hands regularly

 - Practice good food safety to prevent foodborne illnesses